bpepple/last-shout/README.rst

 Getting started
 ---------------

-In order to use Last-Shout, you need at a minimum to get authentication keys for and Last.fm_.
+In order to use Last-Shout, you need at a minimum to get authentication keys for Last.fm_ and Mastodon.

 .. _Last.fm: https://www.last.fm